Disaster Classification System

 nat-met-sto-sto Natural Meteorological Storm Storm (General) 898

-nat-met-sto-sur Natural Meteorological Storm Surge 7
+nat-met-sto-sur Natural Meteorological Storm Storm surge 7

 nat-met-sto-tor Natural Meteorological Storm Tornado 296